Skip to main content

 Instead of expecting: I will connect with 5 new people and engage in riveting and intelligent conversation for the entire event.

-My reasonable goal is: To walk away with one new connection to who I will reach out on social media or via email.
+My reasonable goal is: To walk away with one new connection I will reach out to on social media or via email.

 Success is: Self-regulating when I get nervous.